 Don’t Forget About Your Google Business Profile

-1. Accurate and complete information: Ensure that your business information such as name, address, phone number, website, services, products, categories, menu, and hours of operation are accurate and up to date.
-Provide as much detail as possible to help potential customers find and learn about your business.
+Verify that your business name, address, phone number, website, services, products, categories, and hours of operation are current and precise.
+Providing comprehensive details helps potential customers learn about your offerings.

 -----